vald3nir/Home-Appliance-Classifier/README.md

-# Home-Aappliance-Detection-Algorithm
+# Home Aappliance Detection Algorithm

 An algorithm for detecting connected appliances based on electricity consumption

+# Overview